sparshjain265/compilers/notes/TypeInference.md

 1. If `e` is a variable `x` then it better be the case that `Γ` has a type assumption `x : σ`.
-In this case instantiate all the quatified variables of `\sigma` with fresh variables (i.e. variables that are not used any where else) to get a mono-type `τ` and return it.
+In this case instantiate all the quatified variables of `σ` with fresh variables (i.e. variables that are not used any where else) to get a mono-type `τ` and return it.
 The returned substitution is the same as the input one.